Kleyt0n/convex-template-typescript/scripts/README.md

 # Setup Scripts

-One-command setup for the Research Project Page. **No need to clone the repo first** — the scripts handle everything: installing prerequisites, cloning the repo, installing dependencies, and creating your `.env` file.
+One-command setup for the Web Project Page. **No need to clone the repo first** — the scripts handle everything: installing prerequisites, cloning the repo, installing dependencies, and creating your `.env` file.

 ## macOS